 The client contains an automatic online help feature which allows you to identify most elements of the interface, including any notable items or areas on the map.
 To activate the client help open the help menu and select "Client Help" or hit the key combination Ctrl+H.

 You can tell the client help has been activated if the mouse pointer has turned into a magnifying glass.
 Now, to learn more about an element of the interface all you need to do is to place the mouse pointer on it.
 If there is some information available on the selected element, an info box will be displayed which will provide you with additional information.
 Any mouse click will stop the client help and you can continue to play.

-If you feel you would like to ask a real person instead of using an automatic help feature, you should turn to one of Tibia's trusted tutors for advice.
-Tutors are experienced players who will gladly answer any question concerning client controls, general game play, use of accounts and the official website you might have.
+If you feel you would like to ask a real person instead of using an automatic help feature, you can ask experienced players in the Help channel for advice.
+Here you can get answers concerning client controls, general game play, use of accounts and the official website you might have.